-If we are sued for infringing intellectual property rights of third parties, such litigation could be costly and time consuming and could prevent or delay us from developing or commercializing our product candidates.
+If we are sued for infringing intellectual property rights of third parties, such litigation could be costly and time consuming and could prevent or delay us from developing or commercializing neffy or any of our future product candidates.

-Our commercial success depends, in part, on our ability to develop, manufacture, market and sell our product candidates without infringing the intellectual property and other proprietary rights of third parties.
+Our commercial success depends, in part, on our ability to develop, manufacture, market and sell neffy or any of our future product candidates without infringing the intellectual property and other proprietary rights of third parties.
 Third parties may allege that we have infringed or misappropriated their intellectual property.
 Litigation or other legal proceedings relating to intellectual property claims, with or without merit, is unpredictable and generally expensive and time consuming and, even if resolved in our favor, is likely to divert significant resources from our core business, including distracting our technical and management personnel from their normal responsibilities.
-Such litigation or proceedings could substantially increase our operating losses and reduce the resources available for development activities or any future sales, marketing or distribution activities.
-We may not have sufficient financial or other resources to adequately conduct such litigation or proceedings.
-Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than we can because of their greater financial resources and more mature and developed intellectual property portfolios.
+Such litigation or proceedings could substantially increase our operating losses and reduce the resources to adequately conduct such litigation or proceedings.
+Some of our competitors may be able to sustain the costs of such litigation or proceedings resulting from their greater financial resources and more mature and developed intellectual property protections.
 Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.

-There is a substantial amount of intellectual property litigation in the pharmaceutical industry, and we may become party to, or threatened with, litigation or other adversarial proceedings regarding intellectual property rights with respect to our products candidates.
+There is a substantial amount of intellectual property litigation in the pharmaceutical industry, and we may become party to, or threatened with, litigation or other adversarial proceedings regarding intellectual property rights with respect to neffy or any of our future product candidates.
 Third parties may assert infringement claims against us based on existing or future intellectual property rights.
 The pharmaceutical industry has produced a significant number of patents, and it may not always be clear to industry participants, including us, which patents cover various types of products or methods of use.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
 If we were sued for patent infringement, we would need to demonstrate that our product candidates, or of use either do not infringe the patent claims of the relevant patent or that the patent claims are invalid or unenforceable, and we may not be able to do this.
 Proving invalidity of third-party patents may be difficult and uncertain.
 Even if we are successful in these proceedings, we may incur substantial costs and the time and attention of our management and scientific personnel could be diverted in defending our rights in these proceedings, which could have a material adverse effect on our business and operations.
 In addition, we may not have sufficient resources to bring these actions to a successful conclusion.